Percentage-of-completion method

 Percentage of completion (PoC) is an accounting method of work-in-progress evaluation, for recording long-term contracts.
 GAAP allows another method of revenue recognition for long-term construction contracts, the completed-contract method.

 When to use

 The accounting for long term contracts using the percentage of completion method is an exception to the basic realization principle.
 This method is used wherein the revenues are determined based on the costs incurred so far.
+Accounting guidance generally requires that if a loss is expected on a long-term contract, the full amount of the loss must be recognized immediately under the percentage-of-completion method.
 The percentage of completion method is used when: